VictorVitishko/Tick-Tack_Toe/README.md

-Play tjis like a regular tick tack toe game
+Play this like a regular tick tack toe game
 Hint: X goes first